-Upon completion of the chlorination, the remaining chlorine solution within the tank is to be neutralized and disposed of in accordance with AWWA C651 Sec.6 Appendix C.
+Upon completion of the chlorination, the remaining chlorine solution within the contractor's tank is to be neutralized and disposed of in accordance with AWWA C651 Sec.6 Appendix C.

-The chlorinated water shall be isolated in the system for a period of twenty-four (24) hours.
+The chlorinated water shall be isolated in the new watermain system for a period of twenty-four (24) hours.
 After the required contact time, the chlorine residual shall be taken at each sample location by the Contractor and recorded Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.
+The maximum allowable residual decrease after 24hrs is 40% of the original concentration to a maximum of 50mg/l.

-If the residual is above 40% of the original concentration, the chlorinated water is ready to be discharged from the system.
-(Example: If upon completion of chlorination process the recorded chlorine concentration level was 75ppm, the acceptable level after 24 hours of contact time would be 45ppm).
+(Example 1: If upon completion of chlorination process the recorded chlorine concentration level was 75mg/l, the acceptable level after 24 hours of contact time would be 45mg/l).